AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/workfront-navigation/customize-global-navigation-bar.md

 ## Customize the Global Navigation Bar

-1. Click your user avatar in the upper-right corner of Workfront, then click My Settings.
+1. Click your user avatar in the upper-right corner of Workfront, then click **My Settings**.
-1. Click `Preferences`.
+1. Click **Preferences**.

-1. (Optional) In the `When I log in, show:` field, select the default landing page for your Workfront web application.
+1. (Optional) In the **When I log in, show:** field, select the default landing page for your Workfront web application.
-1. Click the `In the Global Nav bar, show:` drop-down list, then select the areas that you want to show in the Global Navigation Bar.
+1. Click the **In the Global Nav bar, show:** drop-down list, then select the areas that you want to show in the Global Navigation Bar.

-1. Click `Save Changes`.
+1. Click **Save Changes**.